xcjs/workstation-provision/README.md

 Workstation Provision
 =====================

 Workstation Provision provides scripts used to automate the setup of new computer workstations with a heavy bias toward my own personal preferences.

 You are free to fork this repository and make your own customizations.
-The goal is to make customization possible using the conf subdirectory available under each supported platform.
+The goal is to make customization possible using the various subdirectories available under each supported platform.

 Each supported platform and version contains a directory in the root of the project in the following format:

-	operating_system-semantic.version/
+	workstation-type/operating_system-version.minorversion/

-Each root directory contains a platform-specific script named provision.*
+Each OS directory contains a platform-specific script named provision.*

 Executing provision will install preferred applications, customize selected settings, and prepare a workstation for preferred tasks.

 Workstation Provision was intended to assist with new systems or aid in migrating from different workstations to help with initial setup.